The invisible list.

 1. Flexibility isn't that flexible

 While working arrangements have adjusted massively over the last couple of years, flexible working isn't helping women in the same way it's helping men.
-Men have always enjoyed more space for leisure time in their schedules, and reducing commute and increasing work/life balance has made that even more possible.
-For women, however, being home more simply increases the amount of housework, childcare and domestic management we are expected to achieve in our day.
+Men have always enjoyed more space for leisure time in their schedules, and reducing commutes and increasing work/life balance has widened the difference.
+For women, being home more increases the amount of housework, childcare and domestic management we are expected to achieve daily.
+Bonus: it starts young.
+Girls took on more housework than boys, while everyone was locked down.
+Sigh.

 2. Discrimination is quieter now

 Increased focus on gender equity in the workplace has dark side-effects.
-With our policies and narrative more encouraging than ever, discrimination has been driven underground.
-The vast majority of women in the workplace have experienced harassment or micro-aggressions (being talked over, interrupted or patronised) in the last year at work.
+Discrimination has been driven underground, with some research suggesting that’s worse than overt discrimination - and that even being in a female-dominated industry doesn’t save you.
+The majority of women in the workplace have experienced harassment or micro-aggressions (being talked over, interrupted or patronised) in the last year at work.
 Most of these are unreported for fear of being difficult or facing backlash, which puts a huge mental and emotional management burden on women to suck it up, process it on their own time and carry on.

 3. Unequal division of emotional and mental labour

 Working mothers are significantly more likely to burnout than working fathers.
 The ongoing inequity in how household chores are divided is bad enough, but combine that with the responsibility for school events, extra-curricular admin, remembering appointments, coordinating communication and logistics, shouldering responsibility for healthcare and financial decisions, and we've simply got more on our minds.
-Decision fatigue sets in much faster for women, because we're making more of them.
+And get this - when women are the higher-earner in the relationship, they actually do more of the household labour, overcompensating for their male partners’ egos.
+Decision fatigue sets in much faster for women because we're making more of them.

 4. The broken rung

 Women are less likely than men to be promoted to management, leaving many of us in jobs we're overqualified for.
-The frustration and stress that comes from a lack of autonomy and the boredom of underutilisation is a huge contributor to burnout.
-We experience less joy from our jobs, then we go home to experience more pressure and less joy from our personal lives too.
+The frustration and stress from a lack of autonomy and the boredom of underutilisation are huge contributors to burnout.
+We experience less joy from our jobs, then we go home to experience more pressure and less joy from our personal lives.

 5. Office housework

-Women are responsible for more of the unrecognised labour in the workplace - from leading health and wellbeing programs and providing pastoral support, to organising meetings, taking minutes, ordering supplies, following up emails and chasing deadlines.
+Women are responsible for more unrecognised labour in the workplace - from leading health and wellbeing programs and providing pastoral support to organising meetings, taking minutes, ordering supplies, following up emails and chasing deadlines.
 In short: all the stuff we do at home, but at work.
-This unseen labour keeps organisations ticking along, but it crowds out the time, space and energy we have for our actual jobs which tires us out much faster.
+This unseen labour keeps organisations ticking along, but it crowds out the time, space and energy we have for our actual jobs, which tires us out much faster.

 Tl;DR: Women are expected to do more, much of which isn't valued, and it still isn't good enough for ourselves or others.